-Explore how concepts of development and cultural identity are being creatively re-defined in Bolivia, a country with 36 ethnic groups and the first indigenous president in South America.
+Explore how concepts of community well-being and cultural identity are being creatively redefined in Bolivia, a country with 36 ethnic groups and the first indigenous president in South America.

 This program studies cultural identity and the concept of community well-being in Bolivia.
 Students inquire into the social and psychological impact of globalization on Bolivian communities in Andean and Amazonian regions, asking why some communities seem to be depressed, downtrodden, and at risk, while others find resilience and reaffirmation in their families, social networks, creative outlets and traditions, and other resources.

 Bolivia’s complex history and current realities

 Systems of knowledge and indigenous cosmovisión

 Themes of community well-being (“vivir bien”) and resilience